biddy1618/askchatbot/README.md

 # The Extension Bot

 Repo for the Ask Extension chatbot component demonstration.

+## Local set up and deployment

+You can find the details for building the project locally in the following [`README-1-setup.md`](info/README-1-setup.md) file.

 ## Things you can ask the bot

 The bot can: